Archon: The Light and the Dark: Reception

 Orson Scott Card reviewed the game for Compute! in 1983.
-He gave Archon and two other EA games, M.U.L.E. and Worms?, complimentary reviews, writing that "they are original; they do what they set out to do very, very well; they allow the player to take part in the creativity; they do things that only computers can do".
-Leo LaPorte of Hi-Res—a tournament chess player—unfavorably compared the complexity of its rules to that of chess and Go, but concluded that Archon was "a very good game" that "struck a fine balance between a strategy game and an arcade shoot-'em-up".
-BYTE's reviewer called Archon one of the best computer games he has ever played, stating it was "rewarding and varied enough to be played again and again."
+He gave Archon and two other EA games, M.U.L.E. and Worms?, complimentary reviews, writing that "they are original; they do what they set out to do very, very well; they allow the player to take part in the creativity; they do things that only computers can do."
+Leo LaPorte of Hi-Res—a tournament chess player—unfavorably compared the complexity of its rules to that of chess and Go, but concluded that Archon was "a very good game" that "struck a fine balance between a strategy game and an arcade shoot-'em-up."
+BYTE's reviewer called the Atari version one of the best computer games he ever played.
+While wishing for less advantage to arcade skill, and more game options, he concluded that Archon was "rewarding and varied enough to be played again and again".
 The Addison-Wesley Book of Atari Software 1984 gave the game an overall A+ rating, describing it as "one of the most creative and original games that has come along in several years ...
 It has great graphics, and will give a lifetime of pleasure."
+InfoWorld's Essential Guide to Atari Computers also recommended the game.

 In 1984 Softline readers named Archon the most popular Atari program of 1983.
-It was awarded "1984 Most Innovative Video Game/Computer Game" at the 5th annual Arkie Awards, where judges noted that "few games make better use of a computer's special abilities than Archon".
+It was awarded "1984 Most Innovative Video Game/Computer Game" at the 5th annual Arkie Awards, where judges noted that "few games make better use of a computer's special abilities than Archon."
 In 1996, Computer Gaming World ranked Archon as the 20th best game of all time.
 It was also ranked as the 50th top game by IGN in 2003, who called it a "perfect marriage of strategy and action".
-The reviewer commented, "Whether on the computer or NES, Archon is an intense, engaging match of wits and reflexes, and boasts some of the coolest battles in gaming history."
+The reviewer commented: "Whether on the computer or NES, Archon is an intense, engaging match of wits and reflexes, and boasts some of the coolest battles in gaming history."
 In 2004, Archon was inducted into GameSpot's list of the greatest games of all time.
 They also highlighted it among their ten games that should be remade.
 In 2005, IGN ranked it again as their 77th greatest game.